OCCIRF/OpenCloudComputingIncidentResponseFramework/examples/communication.md

 > Please refrain from communicating this incident to the public.
 This is taken care of by our communication team (
 > [communication.internal@company.com]).
 >
-> If you have any questions regarding this incident please contact the CISRT at
+> If you have any questions regarding this incident please contact the CSIRT at
 > [InternalIncidentCommunication@company.com]
 >
 > I'd like to thank the CISRT for their excellent work.